 The ability to replace a vital mineral means, however, that toxic metals are not completely harmful.
 Indeed, they can extend life.
 They can keep bodies functioning when vital minerals are deficient.

 An analogy is to imagine taking an automobile journey.
 If one is far away from a repair shop when a key part such as the fan belt breaks, if one had a spare piece of rope, one could tie it around the pulleys and continue the trip slowly.

 The rope would not function nearly as well as the original part, but would allow one to keep going.
-This is how toxic metals can function positively in the body.
+This is how toxic metals can function positively in the body, at times.
 Many people limp along on grossly deficient diets, and many today are born deficient in the vital minerals and too high in toxic metals due to imbalances in their mothers.

 They do not realize their fatigue and other symptoms are due to the presence of incorrect “replacement parts” in their biological engine compartments.
 Depending on where toxic metals accumulate, the resulting effects may be given names such as hypothyroidism, diabetes or cancer.
 The idea of preferred minerals is discussed in a theoretical context in the article on this website entitled The Theory of Nutritional Balancing Science.